From Spatial to Actions: Grounding Vision-Language-Action Model in Spatial Foundation Priors: Hyper-Parameters and Training Details

 \textbf{Simulation Benchmarks.} As FALCON employs a two-stage post-training strategy, we first pre-train a 2D VLA (denotes as \textit{Kosmos-VLA-2D}) on the target datasets (CALVIN~\citep{mees2022calvin}, OXE dataset~\citep{o2024oxe}) without involving the ESM.
 The pre-training uses a learning rate of 2e-5, a global batch size of 128, and a warmup ratio of 0.25 epochs for CALVIN and 2.5k steps for OXE.
 Subsequently, we conduct post-training based on the pre-trained weights of \textit{Kosmos-VLA-2D} in two stages: \textbf{Stage~1} uses a learning rate of 1e-4, a global batch size of 128, and no warmup. \textbf{Stage~2} hyper-parameters are detailed in Tab.~\ref{tab:hyperparams_details}.

 \textbf{Real-World Tasks.} For real-world evaluation, we initialize the model with pre-trained weights from \textit{Kosmos-VLA-2D} (OXE) and ESM. \textbf{Stage~1} training uses a learning rate of 1e-4, a global batch size of 512, and no warmup. \textbf{Stage~2} hyper-parameters are provided in Tab.~\ref{tab:hyperparams_details}.
 We evaluate all VLAs under the following training settings: (1)~\textit{Base Tasks}: models trained separately on three scenarios.
 (2)~\textit{Few-shot Adaptation}: multi-task training across all four tasks.
 (3)~\textit{Spatial-Prompts}: efficient fine-tuning on two tasks.
 Baseline models (SpatialVLA~\citep{qu2025spatialvla}, RoboVLM~\citep{li2024towards}) use the same hyper-parameters as FALCON.
-For OpenVLA-OFT~\citep{kim2025fine} (LoRA-only), we use a learning rate of 5e-4, global batch size 128, LoRA rank 32, chunk size 5, and ~\textit{Base Tasks} train for 150k iterations, other two settings for 100k iterations.
+For OpenVLA-OFT~\citep{kim2025fine} (LoRA-only), we use a learning rate of 5e-4, LoRA rank 32, chunk size 5, and ~\textit{Base Tasks} train for 150k iterations, other two settings for 100k iterations.
 All VLAs trained on real-world datasets use only the side camera input.

 Across all experiments, both training stages for FALCON use the same number of epochs/iterations, a \textit{Constant} learning rate scheduler, and the \textit{AdamW} optimizer.
-All input images (including depth maps) are resized to a resolution of 224×224
+All input images (including depth maps) are resized to a resolution of 224×224.
+Besides, we follow \citep{li2024towards} to set the loss weighting factor \( \lambda = 0.01 \) for fair comparisons.

 \textbf{Checkpoint Selection.} Following the findings of \citep{li2024towards}, we note that policy performance does not fully correlate with offline evaluation metrics (e.g., validation loss) due to compounding errors in long-horizon rollouts, making checkpoint selection challenging.
 To ensure fair comparisons, all VLAs are trained for a fixed number of epochs or iterations.
 Specifically: \begin{itemize} \item On \textbf{CALVIN}, models are trained for 5 epochs with a batch size of 128 truncated trajectories, and the final checkpoint is evaluated. \item On \textbf{SimplerEnv}, models are trained for 150K iterations (batch size 128), with evaluation at 10K-interval checkpoints, and the best-performing model is reported. \item In \textbf{Real-World} experiments, all models are trained for 30 epochs or same iterations for OpenVLA-OFT with a batch size of 512 truncated trajectories, and only the final checkpoint is evaluated. \end{itemize} This consistent protocol ensures comparable evaluation across all baselines.